 The learning of languages also offers children a new and challenging academic discipline and improves their understanding of their own language.
 As Goethe said, “Those who know nothing of foreign languages know nothing of their own.”

 All children learn French from the age of 3 when they start in Kindergarten.
 From a strong oral start, based largely on song and conversation, the children develop their written skills in preparation for Senior Schools.
-We use a wide variety of resources from Linguascope to Languages-on-Line and follow the Rigolo and Allez schemes.
-In Year 6, the children go on a week-long trip to northern France which immerses them in French life and culture.
+In Upper School, the children go on a week-long trip to northern France which immerses them in French life and culture.

 In addition, there are language clubs in the morning and after school, which are tailored to the appropriate levels.
 The languages offered depend on the demands of each year.
 French, Spanish and Mandarin are offered every year and others when there is sufficient demand.

-The children start learning Latin in Year 3 (boys) and Year 4 (girls).
-They begin with an introduction to Roman Civilisation and, in particular, to life in England during Roman times.
-As the children mature, we introduce a more rigorous approach to the study of the language, ensuring the children grasp the mechanics of the grammar thoroughly.
-We teach them to apply these not only to the study of Latin but to appreciate how they are also relevant to their own and other modern languages.
+In the Upper School, children start learning Latin.
+They are encouraged to develop a rigorous approach which is applied not only to the study of Latin but also to their own and other modern languages.
 Thus, we aim to promote a passion for the Classics which they will carry with them onto the next stage of their education.

 The Computing department at Garden House aims to provide our girls with a number of invaluable transferable skills, which will help them prosper and work confidently in the increasingly technologically based world of the 21st Century.

-It is staffed by a team of four full-time highly-qualified special needs teachers, augmented by two part-time similarly-qualified teachers.
-The School is thus able to provide specialist help for a wide range of learning difficulties.
-In addition, two speech therapists and an occupational therapist visit from local clinics.
-This enables children’s needs to be met within School and all specialists can keep in close contact with teaching staff and parents.
+It is staffed by a team of full-time highly-qualified special needs teachers, augmented by part-time similarly-qualified teachers, enabling us to provide specialist help for a wide range of learning difficulties.

 Support is tailored to a child’s specific requirements, whether it be in the classroom, as part of a small group or one-to-one lessons.
 Three of our specialist staff are also qualified to conduct thorough assessments to gain greater insights into a child’s strengths and difficulties.